15 Causes for Menstrual Cramps But No Period

-Cramps, but no period can be a stressful time, as you try and determine the cause of trouble and whether it warrants a consultation with your doctor.
-If this is the first time you’ve encountered cramps without a period, take a deep breath, and read below, to know when you should consider getting a medical consultation.
+Cramps, but no period can be a stressful time as you try and determine the cause of trouble and whether it warrants a consultation with your doctor.
+If this is the first time you’ve encountered stomach pain but no period, take a deep breath and read below to know when you should consider getting a medical consultation.

 - If your cramps persist or return in intervals, it could be indicative of a deeper issue that must be treated.

 - Look for any abnormal changes in your body or symptoms other than cramps, to narrow down where the problem lies.
 This can also help your doctor accurately diagnose the cause of cramps without period.

 - If you have PCOD or a thyroid disorder, cramps could be an indication of hormone fluctuation.
 Consult your gynaecologist or endocrinologist for further examination.

 - Cramps could also point at ovarian cysts or fibroids.
 If the pain persists or you have a history of cysts or fibroids, consult a doctor for treatment.